 Enable the cache for a subset of your users

 Once you’ve verified cache effectiveness on your own machine, you’ll probably want to allow a few other colleagues to try it out, without affecting everyone else on the team.
-You can do this by disabling the cache in the project’s .mvn/gradle-enterprise.xml
+You can do this by disabling the cache in the project’s .mvn/develocity.xml

 <buildCache>